Lab 0: Intro and Setup

 When typing commands or file paths:

-<down arrow>will allow you to refill commands you've used previously without typing them again.
+<down arrow>will allow you to move through commands you've used previously, so you don't need to type them again.

 <ctrl> + awill move the cursor to the beginning of the current line (helpful for fixing mistakes)